Shreyas-Patil-11/Spotify-Clone/README.md

 # Spotify-Clone
-This is just the landing page of  Spotify
+This is just the landing page of  Spotify using HTML and CSS